 An offer came from America to teach, and to bring American design up to European standards, considered to embody a more modern spirit.
-The beautiful 19th-century romantic realism of illustrators Howard Pyle and NC Wyeth had dominated the scene up till then.
+The beautiful nineteenth-century romantic realism of illustrators Howard Pyle and NC Wyeth had dominated the scene up till then.

 Brodovitch shared the Bauhaus tenet that students should develop as individuals, discovering their own inventiveness while perfecting technical skill (see “The Bauhaus and The International Style”).
 Influence on major influential photographers was immense, and his art direction contributed clarity and a rare sense of excitement to the printed page.

-As a design leader in the modern era, he successfully resisted the Art Deco clichés that Paris was immersed in when he arrived, thanks to an innate sense of economy and an antipathy to ornamentation (see “Art Deco: only a sideshow”).
+As a design leader in the modern era, he successfully resisted the art deco clichés that Paris was immersed in when he arrived, thanks to an innate sense of economy and an antipathy to ornamentation (see “art deco: only a sideshow”).

 Below left is a page from Harper’s Magazine in 1916, and to the right is an ad from The Ladies’ Home Journal in 1921 for some perspective on American graphic design before World War II.
 By contrast, see Brodovitch’s 1929 ad design for Athélia in Paris below.